MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

     You can copy the command above and paste into the Cloud Shell by using a right-click and then selecting **Paste**.

 1. The psql command should fail with the message "psql: error: could not connect to server: FATAL:  no pg_hba.conf entry for host <ip-address>".
-This error indicates that you need to add a firewall rule for the IP address used by the Cloud Shell:
+This error indicates that you need to add a firewall rule for the IP address used by the Cloud Shell: <a name="add-firewall-rule"></a>

     ![Portal connection security page for firewall rules](media/tutorial-python-postgresql-app-portal/server-firewall-rules.png)